Improving Response Rates

 Here is a list of additional actions you can take to improve rates beyond the predicted 65%.

-In-Person-Online TCE Hybrid- Set aside 15 min at the beginning of class during the TCE Evaluation period.
+In-Person-Online SCS Hybrid- Set aside 15 min at the beginning of class during the SCS Evaluation period.

 Requirements: All students bring one of the following; smartphone, laptop or tablet.
 Wi-Fi Internet connection all students can utilize.